-1 Research and coordinate with non-profit organizations, builders, and banks regarding funding/assisting with construction costs and connect ADU owners and renters with that information.
+- 1 Research and coordinate with non-profit organizations, builders, and banks regarding funding/assisting with construction costs and connect ADU owners and renters with that information.
 This will include encouraging financial institutions to appoint an "ADU Ambassador" who will be the local representative within the financial institution.
-The City would provide training and
+The City would provide training and educational materials to the ambassadors.
+The City will maintain a list of ADU Ambassadors and distribute the list to interested homeowners (particularly in high and moderate resource areas) seeking information about finding loans for ADU development. - 2 Expand educational efforts to include active property owner outreach.
+Marketing and promotional materials will be prepared to inform eligible homeowners (particularly in high and moderate resource areas) of new ADU programs as they are adopted and launched.
+The City will work to identify the types of homeowners most likely to be interested in building an ADU and reach out to

-- educational materials to the ambassadors.
-The City will maintain a list of ADU Ambassadors and distribute the list to interested homeowners seeking information about finding loans for ADU development. - 2 Expand educational efforts to include active property owner outreach.
-Marketing and promotional materials will be prepared to inform eligible homeowners of new ADU programs as they are adopted and launched.
-The City will work to identify the types of homeowners most likely to be interested in building an ADU and reach out to them directly. - 3 Reach out to local homeowners that have added an ADU to involve them in supporting other homeowners who are considering adding an ADU to their property.
+- them directly. - 3 Reach out to local homeowners that have added an ADU to involve them in supporting other homeowners who are considering adding an ADU to their property.
 Hold a community "ADU Open House" to share ideas and inspire homeowners to build ADUs. - 4 Create short flyers and brochures (digital and print).
-Distribute though social media promotions, direct mailings to property owners, water bill inserts, and the dedicated City webpage. - 5 Establish an ADU point person at the City to serve as a central point of information and a resource for enhancing awareness. - 6 The City will explore funding options to create an ADU Forgivable Loan Program.
+Distribute though social media promotions, direct mailings to property owners, water bill inserts, and the dedicated City webpage. - 5 Establish an ADU point person at the City to serve as a central point of information and a resource for enhancing awareness. - The City will explore funding options to create an ADU Forgivable Loan Program and promote the use of the loan program citywide, but particularly in high and moderate resource areas. - 7 The City will target 20% of ADU production to be within higher opportunity areas.